 What is Filipino Chicken Adobo?

 Essentially, this chicken dish is flavoured with garlic, ginger, soy sauce and vinegar.
-Sometimes carrots and potatoes are added to balance out the strong adobo sauce.
+Carrots and potatoes are often added to balance out the strong adobo sauce.
+However, that particular addition could be regional to where I lived.
 I personally highly recommend adding them!
-That’s how Lanie, our housekeeper cooked it.
-I added a bay leaf as it’s a flavour I love and other adobo recipes seem to have it as well.

-Adobo is also made with pork in the Philippines and it’s just as delicious but quite a bit fattier!
+Pork adobo is one of the most common variations in the Philippines and it’s just as delicious but quite a bit fattier!
 If you decide to use pork instead of chicken, I suggest using a slow cooker for best results.

-In my time in the Philippines Chicken Adobo was always served with plain, unsalted rice and tiny citrus calamansi, also known as Filipino lime.
-Sadly I’ve never seen calamansi outside of the Philippines, which is a real shame because their taste is unparalleled to any citrus here!
+Filipinos will always serve Chicken Adobo with plain, unsalted white rice and tiny citrus calamansi, also known as Filipino lime.
+Sadly I’ve never seen calamansi outside of the Philippines.
+It’s a real shame because their taste is unparalleled to any citrus here!

 I used limes as a substitute in this recipe, just squeeze a little bit of lime juice into individual portions.